Death toll rises to 32 in religious violence in India's capital

 Critics say the law is biased against Muslims and undermines India’s secular constitution.

-Prime Minister Narendra Modi’s Hindu nationalist Bharatiya Janata Party has denied having any bias against India’s 180 million Muslims, saying that law is required to help persecuted minorities.
+Prime Minister Narendra Modi’s Hindu nationalist Bharatiya Janata Party has denied having any prejudice against India’s 180 million Muslims, saying that law is required to help persecuted minorities.

 New Delhi has been the epicenter for protests against the new law, with students and large sections of the Muslim community leading the protests.